Vishakha-Sawra/Vishakha-Sawra/README.md

 # Hi there, I'm Vishakha Sawra 👋
 ## Front-End Developer 👩‍💻
-I'm Vishakha from India, and I'm a Front-End Developer focusing mainly on on HTML, CSS and JavaScript.
+I'm Vishakha from India, and I'm a Front-End Developer focusing mainly on HTML, CSS and JavaScript.
 I also enjoy working with UI, UX design in general.

 ## Skills:
 * 💻 JS / HTML / CSS